Juggling your day job while having your baby at home is a challenge for even the best multi-taskers among us. Read our tips on how to manage.

 2. Share the load

 You might be both working from home and juggling childcare.
 So as much as possible, one of you could look after your baby while the other one works and vice versa.
 We share lots of tips on how to do this as a parenting team in our article here.

 For single parents, do you have friends and family to lean on?
-Obviously, we can't have anyone round but perhaps some Facetime or a zoom call with Grandma singing nursery rhymes?
+You're able to form a support bubble with another household, or perhaps some Facetime or a zoom call with Grandma singing nursery rhymes?
 Or just a chat with Aunty Priya could give you some time to focus.

 3. Be flexible and prioritise

 Your boss is going to understand that this is a tricky time for all of us.
 If there’s some work that you really need to concentrate on, you could explain that you’ll be able to do it better during nap time or in the evening when your baby is asleep.

 Write down your tasks in order of priority.
 If you can, you try to save less critical work for a time like the weekend when your partner might be able to help out more.
 Here are some other practical tips from other working parents.

 4. Work might become more fluid

 Office workers are going to find out a secret that their homeworking friends know all about – work doesn’t have any set limits.
 This can be good and bad.

 You know how you were jealous that your friend got to go to the gym mid-morning?
 That’s because they’d started working at 6am to meet a deadline, or worked late the night before.